seed-rs/seed/examples/server_integration/README.md

 ## Execute

-First run either `build.sh` or `build.ps1` depending on your operating system to compile and package the frontend part and afterwards start the server by executing `cargo +nightly run`.
+First run either `build.sh` or `build.ps1` depending on your operating system to compile and package the client, and afterwards start the server by executing `cargo +nightly run`.